 1947 – 1949

-After the war, patriotic motives were felt in the company.
-The image of a ship was combined with heraldic leaves and the ribbon of the British flag, representing the waves of the sea.
-There were great prospects at the new factory in Solihull, so the ship in the logo was carrying on at high speed into the future.
+After the war, patriotic sentiment was felt within the company.
+The image of a ship was combined with heraldic leaves and the ribbon of the British flag, representing the sea’s waves.
+There were great prospects at the new factory in Solihull, so the ship in the logo was speeding ahead into the future.

 1949 – 1959